javaj0hn/snipe-list-indicator/README.md

-# Example
+# snipe-list-indicator
-An example greeter plugin
+A plugin that allows you to enter rsns that you want highlighted